Ford Bronco: 2020 Bronco R Prototype

 At the 2019 Baja 1000, Ford introduced the Ford Bronco R prototype with the drivetrain of the at-that-time unreleased 2021 Bronco with the intent of testing the engine, transmission and four-wheel-drive system to be used in the production-spec sixth-generation Bronco.
 The Baja 1000 was thought to be the perfect test for the new off-road vehicle Ford is producing, with 1000 miles of some of the world's roughest terrain.
 The 2020 race was also tougher after being delayed for 24 hours due to excessive rainfall in the days before the event.
 With the excessive rainfall, one of the Class One co-drivers Ford used in the race referred to it as the "Mud Bog 1000".While the Bronco R prototype model used for the Baja 1000 shared some components with the production Bronco, Ford upfitted the Bronco R with off-road-tuned racing suspension as well as off-road wheels and 37-inch off-road tires.
-The Bronco R also used a 70-gallon fuel tank during the race, allowing the prototype to travel up to 315 miles of the course before refueling.
+The Bronco R also used a 70 usgal fuel tank during the race, allowing the prototype to travel up to 315 miles of the course before refueling.
 While this would have been a significant advantage to the Bronco R team, the Bronco R team made stops every 130 miles to swap drivers, as well as checking the vehicle's condition and making sure there were no repairs needed at the time.

 Ford did not disclose details of the engine used in the Bronco R. The only information that is known was that the engine was a twin-turbo EcoBoost engine.
 When it came to the four-wheel drive system, the vehicle experienced no issues with muddy sections of the course.
-While the drivers only had to use four-wheel drive with low gearing to get out of thick mud, the Bronco R stopped multiple times along the course to tug other competitors out of the mud, including a near 6,000 pound trophy truck.
+While the drivers only had to use four-wheel drive with low gearing to get out of thick mud, the Bronco R stopped multiple times along the course to tug other competitors out of the mud, including a near 6,000 lb trophy truck.
 While the Bronco R's engine, transmission and four-wheel drive held up with no issues, many of the aftermarket suspension components did not fare the same.
-Around mile 495 of the 1000 mile journey, the passenger side spindle, lower-control arm and CV joint had been destroyed.
-The team was able to fix most issues and were able to continue the race until around mile 580, when the engine cooling fans began giving out (one fan had completely seized up, while the other was not working at max speed) causing the Bronco R to overheat and needing to be towed about eight miles to the next filling station.
+Around mile 495 of the 1,000-mile journey, the passenger side spindle, lower-control arm and CV joint had been destroyed.
+The team was able to fix most issues and were able to continue the race until around mile 580, when the engine cooling fans began giving out (one fan had completely seized up, while the other was not working at max speed) causing the Bronco R to overheat and needing to be towed about 8 miles to the next filling station.
 After about 30 minutes of working on the Bronco R to try to get it back on course, Ford pulled the vehicle out of the race due to severe mechanical issues.